tarantool/doc/sphinx/book/box/vinyl_diff.rst

     and :ref:`truncate() <box_space-truncate>` functions are supported. |br|
     With vinyl, they are not.

-    With memtx, insert and replace and update will return a tuple, if successful. |br|
+    With memtx, delete will return deleted tuple, if any. |br|
-    With vinyl, insert and replace and update will return nil.
+    With vinyl, delete will always return nil.

     It was explained :ref:`earlier <index-yields_must_happen>` that memtx does not "yield" on a select request, it yields only on data-change requests.
 However, vinyl does yield on a select